Remote angling for the world's largest salmonid: Hucho taimen

-A 50% deposit (per angler) of the total package cost for each trip is due to Yellow Dog Flyfishing Adventures (YDFA) within 10 days of booking to secure the reservation.
+A 50% deposit (per angler) of the total package cost for each trip is due to Yellow Dog Flyfishing Adventures (YDFA) at the time of booking to secure the reservation.
 This is extra important for all Mongolia trips, as dates and spots are very much in demand!
 Also, all deposits and payments must be paid by check.
 Guides and dates cannot be held or reserved without a deposit.
 Yellow Dog reserves the right to charge a handling fee of $100.00 per person for date changes after the initial reservation has been made.
 Full payment is due 90 days prior to departure.

 MONGOLIA CANCELLATION/REFUND POLICY

 For all Yellow Dog Flyfishing Adventures, L.L.C.
 (YDFA) Mongolia fishing packages, both deposits and final payments received are non-refundable, regardless of the reason.
 Because of the operator’s no refund and no credit policy, we highly recommend the purchase of trip cancellation insurance.
 In no event will the operator’s be responsible for any cancellation of services or operations due to inclement weather, any event of force majeure, airline delays, missed travel connections, or any other reason beyond the control of the lodge.
 If your flights are late and connections are missed, operators are not responsible for alternative travel arrangements including flights, hotels, meals and any other expenses incurred.
 If a cancelled package is resold by either the outfitter or by Yellow Dog Flyfishing Adventures, then a full refund will be sent minus a $100.00 per person cancellation fee charged by Yellow Dog Flyfishing.
 Receipt of deposit and/or final payment is acknowledgment that registrant has read and accepts the deposit, cancellation, refund and responsibility clauses for these packages.